rsdoiel/rsdoiel.github.io/library-terminology.md

             + Information Services and Use Metrics & Statistics for Libraries and Information Providers – Data Dictionary
         - Z39.50
             + UseZ39.50 to look for records in a catalog or union database allows for better retrieval of records than simply constructing a title or ISBN/ISSN based URL.
+- WEMI, [OpenWEMI](https://www.dublincore.org/specifications/openwemi/ "Open WEMI is an RDF implementation based on WEMI"), stands for Work, Expression, Manifestation, and Item